alexisrsantos/immigrant_selection/README.md

 ### Data are from the in the New Immigrant Survey - Sections [A (Demographics)](https://nis.princeton.edu/downloads/codebook/Adult/A-adult-codebook.pdf) and [D (Health)](https://nis.princeton.edu/downloads/codebook/Adult/D-adult-codebook.pdf)

 Data can be accessed through: https://nis.princeton.edu/
+* While the data are publicly available, the user will need to sign up using their e-mail.
+* The proccess takes less 24 hours.

 ## Process